 Deciding between using Vault Items or CAD data for ERP integration depends on various factors.
 Here are the pros and cons of each approach.

-Direct Use of CAD BOM: The CAD Bill of Materials (BOM) is ready for direct transfer to ERP as soon as files are checked in, unlike Items which require an additional creation step in the Item Master after check-in.
+Direct Use of CAD BOM: The Bill of Materials (BOM) is ready for direct transfer to ERP as soon as files are checked in, unlike for the Item Master, which require an additional creation step (Assign Item) after check-in.

-Simplicity: The process skips the Vault Item Master, simplifying workflows if the CAD BOM is accurate, resulting in fewer lifecycle management steps.
+Simplicity: The process skips the Vault Item Master, simplifying workflows if the CAD BOM is already complete, resulting in fewer lifecycle management steps.

 Limitations with Raw Materials: Inventor lacks built-in solutions for raw materials, requiring workarounds such as using external tools (e.g., powerGate) to handle these elements.

-In contrast, if you are using items, this is no longer a limitation! if you create an item, you can create a raw material in the items master and therefore it is already in the BOM.
+In contrast, if you are using items, this is no longer a limitation!
+If you create an item, you can create a raw material (f.e. as a sublevel) in the items master and therefore it is already in the BOM.

-Virtual components: One disadvantage compared to items would be that, inside of vault you cannot add additional BOM rows, you would have to do it through Inventor.
+Virtual components: One disadvantage compared to items would be that, inside of vault you cannot add additional BOM rows, you would have to do it through Inventor or use external tools (e.g., powerGate).
 If you have an item, and you want to add an additional BOM component, you can do it using the item master.

 Completeness and Control: Vault items allow for the manual addition and adjustment of BOM data, ensuring completeness, especially in complex scenarios.
 Properties can be added that do not belong neither to the file nor the item, only to the BOM.